 My experience in the world of self-publishing is no different.
 Someone might say, “Show me how to make a Kindle ebook,” but they don’t have the most basic software skills that take anywhere from hours to years to learn.
 Someone might say, “Help me set up my book on KDP,” but they have files that are completely unworkable for technical reasons they do not understand.
 They often do not know the language or terminology needed to even explain the problems.
 They have no idea what “image resolution” means, or what “Styles” are in MS Word, or the basic conventions for a properly formatted manuscript.

-One author asked me on the phone about an “Izbin”, and I had no idea what he was talking about.
+One author asked me on the phone about an “Izbin”, and I didn’t know what he was talking about.
 He was trying to pronounce “ISBN” like an acronym.
 That was somewhat less frustrating than the people who ask about “ISBN Numbers” without realizing the “N” in “ISBN” stands for “number”.
-I often wonder if they use their “PIN Numbers” to operate “ATM Machines” in a universe where the usefulness of acronyms has been destroyed by redundancy.
+I often wonder if they use their “PIN Numbers” to operate “ATM Machines” in a universe where the usefulness of initialisms has been destroyed by redundancy.

 When it comes to printing paperback books, the problems compound.
 Have you ever tried explaining a “bleed” to someone who has no background in graphic design?
 I’ve encountered freelance “designers” who still don’t understand how to set up their files to meet bleed or resolution requirements, and “designers” charging way more than I do per hour but don’t have the first clue about the technical requirements for paperback covers.
 They might be talented artists whose creativity surpasses mine, but they don’t understand making books.